Japanese New Zealanders: Cultural impact

 Japanese New Zealander community-run organisations often host clubs aimed at introducing Japanese culture to New Zealand.
 The New Zealand-Japan Society of Auckland hosts Aoteakai, a Japanese tea ceremony club, and Haere Mai, a taiko performance group.

 Traditional art styles in New Zealand have also been influenced by Japanese traditions.
 New Zealand pottery techniques have been influenced by Japanese potters such as Shōji Hamada, who was one of several potters who made visits to New Zealand from Japan.

 Ikebana became popular in New Zealand during the 1960s and 1970s.
 Introduced during cultural visits by Japanese experts, it led to the creation of ikebana societies in New Zealand, such as Ikebana Wellington.

 Japanese popular culture such as manga and anime have also become popular in New Zealand, especially through younger generations.
 New Zealand hosts an annual anime and manga convention called Overload, a major event for New Zealand anime and manga fans featuring local and international artists.
 Retailers within the country have started selling manga and merchandise related to popular anime, video games and Japanese brands.
 A community of cosplayers and cosplay enthusiasts has also developed in New Zealand due to the growing popularity of Japanese popular culture.

 J-pop has a dedicated following in New Zealand.
 On 15 November 2024, the Japanese virtual idol Hatsune Miku performed live at Spark Arena in Auckland as part of a debut Miku Expo concert tour in New Zealand and Australia, attracting thousands of enthusiasts including cosplayers and Vocaloid fans who travelled from around New Zealand and overseas to attend the event.

 Japanese forms of martial arts are a popular cultural export in New Zealand.
 Between 2007 and 2008 around 70,000 people in New Zealand practised a martial art.
-Jujutsu was first introduced to New Zealand by touring jujutsu professionals from Japan.
-Jujutsu was first introduced as a form of entertainment to New Zealand.
+Jujutsu was introduced to New Zealand by touring jujutsu professionals from Japan in the early 1900s, as a form of entertainment.

 From the middle of the 20th century, judo became more commonly practised in New Zealand.
 Clubs for judo and karate in New Zealand were first created in the 1950s.
 A National Judo Championship was held in New Zealand in 1957.
 The first National Karate Championship was held in New Zealand in 1967.
 Over time, Westernised styles of Japanese martial arts have been created in New Zealand.
 Traditional forms of martial arts continue to gain popularity as well.